|Lobi Bateba Duntundara figure also known as Bateba Ti Puo

 BATEBA Tl PUO - Dangerous Bateba

-Often referred to as Bateba Duntundara as well, these figures are considered dangerous and block entrance to harmful forces such as
+Often referred to as Bateba Duntundara as well, these figures are considered dangerous and block entrance to harmful forces such as disease or

-disease or witchcraft, and are depicted with one or both arms held up.
+witchcraft, and are depicted with one or both arms held up.

 BATEBA BAMBAR - Paralysed Bateba

 Figures depicting a seated man or woman with their legs stretched out in front of them are called bamgbar/bambar.
-According to certain
+According to certain soothsayers,

-soothsayers, these protect children and the elderly from paralysis.
+these protect children and the elderly from paralysis.

-The Lobi often have conflicting interpretations of the meanings of the figures, and there are also varied meanings on similar figures
+The Lobi often have conflicting interpretations of the meanings of the figures, and there are also varied meanings on similar figures because of

 References: A History of Art in Africa, Lobi Art and Culture, The Lobi of Burkina Fasso, Lobi Skulpturen